brnsampson/optional/README.md

 - You don't always an invalid value to use as your magic value, so it's just impossible sometimes.
 - Ergonomics can get messy; different libraries may return different magic values which you have to translate between
+- I hope you are documenting all of your magic numbers somewhere, because if anyone else looks at your code (including you in 6 months), they probably will have to go code spelunking to understand what is happening.

 ### Pointers